asteroid-lang/asteroid/README.md

 Documentation on Asteroid can be found at [asteroid-lang.readthedocs.io](https://asteroid-lang.readthedocs.io).

+## New in Release 2.0.2

+* Improved interactive debugger (MAD).
+* Autocompletion on interactive shell.
+* Fixed the Windows 'pyreadline3' bug.

 ## New in Release 2.0.1

 * We now support the ASTEROIDPATH environment variable which is expected to have a colon seperated list of directories to search for user defined modules.